Shipping Guide

 MistakeWhy It HurtsBetter Approach

 Using one package type for every clothes shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Define a packaging matrix by item size and order composition: poly mailer for one garment, padded flat rate for 2-3, box for structured items.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
 Predefine return options and pricing rules in your shipping workflow.